CSC510/txts/project1b/1introduction.md

   - key-value, column-oriented, document-based
   - Cassandra, MongoDB

-Comparison of SQL and NoSQL database is a hot topic.
+-Comparison of SQL and NoSQL database is a hot topic.